-Development of the playfield proceeded slowly and painfully.
-The first three years included time to allow owners to move their houses if possible or reimburse them for damages.
+Development of the playfield proceeded slowly and painfully for five years.
+The first three years included time to allow homeowners to move their houses if possible, or reimburse them for damages.
 Time was spent in court with appeals and objections by property owners adjacent to the proposed park.

-The surface in some burned-out sections dropped four to five feet and the park was closed for safety reasons.
-The city decided to remove the peat and replace it with fill dirt before development could proceed.
+The surface in some burned-out sections of the field dropped four to five feet and the park was closed for safety reasons.
+The City decided to remove the peat and replace it with fill dirt before development could proceed.

 In 1955, the Park Board named Dahl Playfield to honor a former director, Waldo J. Dahl.
 Although Dahl was not directly associated with the playground, he had worked on numerous civic projects and helped to develop recreation facilities throughout the city, and the parks department wanted to honor him.

 By the end of the 1950s an estimated 75,000 cubic yards of peat had been removed from about half the field and replaced with fill dirt.
 Use of the field for ball games had begun and a shelter house, sprinkler system and some play equipment had been installed.